Genetically modified brinjal: Commercial cultivation in Bangladesh

 Saplings were distributed to 20 farmers in January 2014 The Guardian spoke to 19 of 20 farmers growing the Bt brinjal crop in 2014 and established that it has so far had mixed results.
-In September 2016 the Indian Business Standard quoted a Director of the Bangladesh Department of Environment who said that production results had been very good from the 200-300 farmers who had grown the bt brinjal since 2013 but it was too early to judge whether there had been any contamination of wild brinjal.
+In September 2016, the Indian Business Standard quoted a director of the Bangladesh Department of Environment who said that production results had been very good from the 200–300 farmers who had grown the bt brinjal since 2013 but it was too early to judge whether there had been any contamination of wild brinjal.

-In 2017 6,512 farmers grew BT Brinjal and 27,012 in 2018.
-A 2019 report found that as a result of growing BT Brinjal there was a 39% reduction in the use of pesticides and the yield of BT Brinjal was also 43% higher.
+In 2017, 6,512 farmers grew Bt Brinjal and 27,012 in 2018.
+A 2019 report found that as a result of growing Bt Brinjal there was a 39% reduction in the use of pesticides and the yield of Bt Brinjal was also 43% higher.
 With reduced costs of pesticides and increased yield, profit of farmers increased by nearly $400 per hectare.

-A 2020 report found that farmers have achieved significantly higher yields and revenues by growing BT brinjal.
+A 2020 report found that farmers have achieved significantly higher yields and revenues by growing Bt brinjal.
 The four Bt brinjal varieties yielded on average 19.6 percent more than non-Bt varieties and earned growers 21.7 percent higher revenue.
 83.1% of Bt brinjal growers were satisfied with the yields obtained and 80.6% were satisfied with the quality of fruit, compared to just 58.7% of non-Bt brinjal growers who were pleased with their yields.
-Several other trials have produced similarly positive results, and a few in areas with high pest pressure achieved multiplication of yield by several times without need for further insecticide inputs.
+Several other trials have produced similarly positive results, and a few in areas with high pest pressure achieved multiplication of yield several times without the need for further insecticide inputs.

-At the 2020 AAAS it was announced that over 31,000 farmers in Bangladesh are now growing BT brinjal.
+At the 2020 AAAS, it was announced that over 31,000 farmers in Bangladesh are now growing Bt brinjal.

-A randomized controlled trial performed between 2017 and 2018 found that BT brinjal increased net yields by 51%.
+A randomized controlled trial performed between 2017 and 2018 found that Bt brinjal increased net yields by 51%.
 Bt brinjal farmers used smaller quantities of pesticides and sprayed less frequently.
-BT brinjal reduced the toxicity of pesticides by as much as 76%.
-Farmers growing BT brinjal and who had pre‐existing chronic conditions consistent with pesticide poisoning were 11.5% points less likely to report a symptom of pesticide poisoning.
+Bt brinjal reduced the toxicity of pesticides by as much as 76%.
+Farmers growing Bt brinjal and who had pre‐existing chronic conditions consistent with pesticide poisoning were 11.5% points less likely to report a symptom of pesticide poisoning.